hpcleuven/VscDocumentation/source/leuven/tier2_hardware/thinking_centos7_hardware.rst

 - Two ivybridge login nodes for SSH access are available. **Note:** these are ivybridge nodes, so for better performance, build your software on a haswell compute node.

-    - login5-tier2.hpc.kuleuven.be
+    - login5\-tier2.hpc.kuleuven.be
-	- login6-tier2.hpc.kuleuven.be
+    - login6\-tier2.hpc.kuleuven.be

-- One haswell login node for SSH access and TurboVNC access.
+- One haswell login node for SSH access and :ref:`TurboVNC<TurboVNC start guide>` access.

-    - login8-tier2.hpc.kuleuven.be
+    - login8\-tier2.hpc.kuleuven.be

 Hardware details